Dispelling Myths About Poverty

 Wealth-based discrimination is when our laws and policies disadvantage or punish people simply because they are poor.

 Preventing a mother from visiting her sons in prison because she cannot afford to pay parking tickets is wealth-based discrimination.
 Forcing someone to leave town because their mobile home is not worth enough is wealth-based discrimination.
 Keeping someone in jail prior to trial simply because they cannot afford bail — while those who can afford bail go free — is wealth-based discrimination.
-In all of these examples (and many more), people are penalized just for being poor.
+In all of these examples (and many more), people are penalized just for a lack of financial means.

 Poverty is an Urgent Problem in the U.S.